THE APPLICATION DEADLINE IS JANUARY 6, 2022, 5:00PM EST

 The scholarship covers international travel, tuition, room and board, medical insurance, required books, and a small monthly stipend.
 All participants will be enrolled in full-time, non-degree, undergraduate coursework chosen from their host institution’s existing curriculum.
 Students are required to enroll in at least two courses in their major and at least one course in a U.S. Studies field, such as U.S. history, literature, art, or government.
 Students are required to participate in a minimum of twenty hours of community service activities during the program.
-Global UGRAD participants will live on-campus with American peers.
+Global UGRAD participants will live in campus housing facilities with American peers.
 The program will include a pre-departure orientation at Post, a virtual arrival orientation, and an in-person program symposium in Washington, DC.

 Eligibility for the Global UGRAD Program: